digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/app-builder/walkthrough/sharing-apps.md

 <!-- ## Embedding the App into a Website

-**Objective**: Integrate the ToolJet app within an existing web application to provide seamless user interaction.
+**Objective**: Integrate the JumpStart app within an existing web application to provide seamless user interaction.

 **Steps**:
 1. Ensure the app is set to public or set `ENABLE_PRIVATE_APP_EMBED` to `true` in the `.env` file for private apps.
 2. Navigate to the Share modal and copy the embeddable link.
 3. Paste the embed link into the `iframe` tag of your website's HTML code.

-**Benefit**: Users can interact with the ToolJet app directly from your website, improving the user experience and retaining user engagement. -->
+**Benefit**: Users can interact with the JumpStart app directly from your website, improving the user experience and retaining user engagement. -->

 ### Efficient Development with Gitsync